kpitt/gopass/docs/commands/show.md

 TODO: We need to specify the expectations around new lines.

 * When no flag is set the `show` command will display the full content of the secret and will parse it to support key-value lookup and YAML entries.
-  If the `safecontent` option is set to `true` any secret fields (current default is only `password`) are replaced with a random number of '*' characters (length: 5-10).
-  Using the `--unsafe` flag will reveal these fields even if `safecontent` is enabled. `--password` takes precedence of `safecontent=true` as well and displays only the password.
 * The `--noparsing` flag will disable all parsing of the output, this can help debugging YAML secrets for example, where `key: 0123` actually parses into octal for 83.
 * The `--clip` flag will copy the value of the `Password` field to the clipboard and doesn't display any part of the secret.
 * The `--alsoclip` option will copy the value of the `Password` field but also display the secret content depending on the `safecontent` setting, i.e. obstructing the `Password` field if `safecontent` is `true` or just displaying it if not.